 - We recommend you prepare for the ACT test when you have ample time and when you can truly focus on it without other distractions like extracurricular activities.
 It is still possible to prep for the ACT test even if you have other obligations, but it’s more ideal to prep when you’re not loaded with many things to do.
 Having focus for your ACT test prep will give you more chances of attaining high scores.

 - The best time to prepare for the ACT is during your summer break, which is around September.
-With this in mind, practice hard before the next ACT test date and while you still have the luxury of time.
-Enrolling to the best ACT preparatory course can also help you prepare of the ACT test.
+With this in mind, practice hard before the next ACT test date and while you still have the luxury of time!

 - If possible, retake the ACT test more than once, so you can target to improve your score each time you try.
 This will also allow you to be more accustomed to the ACT test itself and how it’s done overall.
 However, keep in mind that you can retake up to three times only.